Robrowno/django-raceway/TESTING.md

 Due to time constraints, I was under pressure to conclude the project and as a result I did not manage to get around to doing a thorough unittest of all the python urls, views, etc.

-I have managed to do some url resolutions, including some in the cars app, the checkout app and the profiles app.
+I have managed to do some url resolutions, including some in the cars app, the checkout app, trackdays app and the profiles app.
 Of the tests I have run, all pass.

-I will attempt to conduct a more thorough unittest of the project in future.
+I will attempt to conduct a more thorough unittest of the entire project in future.

+If you wish to run the tests for yourself, simply type the following command into your terminal:

+` python3 manage.py test `

 ---